HCPSS/py-tasc/README.md

 **Important:** Note the quotation sequence in the JSON string.
 This works '{"foo": "bar"}' but this does not "{'foo': 'bar'}".
 I believe that these are both valid JSON formatted strings, but python does not like the 2nd one.

+## License

+PyDev is released under the MIT license.